-In 2014, I dawned my limited edition Google Glasses at the Consumer Electronics Show (CES) in Las Vegas and was quickly engulfed by people asking me questions:
+Back in 2014, I dawned my limited-edition Google Glasses at the Consumer Electronics Show (CES) in Las Vegas and was quickly engulfed by people asking me questions:

 - Did I like it?
 Yes, and it’s very easy to use.